-Select 'Projects' from the navigation menu at the top of your screen, then click 'New project' in the top right corner of the projects dashboard to create a new project.
+Select 'Explore' from the navigation menu at the top of your screen, then click the blue rocket icon in the top right corner of the projects dashboard to create a new project.

 Specify a name and description for your project, then select a cover image from the stock image library.

 Use the question builder to specify details about the comparison you want to analyze

 How a brand is discussed - the voice of the customer analysis

 How a topic is discussed - for analyzing public discourse about a relevant topic of interest

 How an audience talks - for any kind of demographic or geographic segmentation

 How a brand talks - when analyzing brand messaging data

 About the language of something else - when your desired comparison doesn't fit into one of the other categories